About Alicia Patterson

 R-DMT - Registered Dance Movement Therapist, 2013 - present

 I’ve been working in human services in some capacity since 2008.
-As I grew my private practice, I honed my skills working in emergency room psychiatric evaluations & hospital psychiatric inpatient treatment, private residential treatment, community mental health crisis services, and a small trauma-informed agency.
-As a younger professional, I worked in an autism preschool classroom in one of the most robust school counties in Maryland (Montgomery County), for an orthopedic surgery practice for years in the Washington D.C. area, and with inner-city healthcare staffing in Baltimore, MD.
-Now, on top of my full time clinical work, enjoy visiting classrooms and speaking with students in training as well as mentoring / supervision and working with practitioners as clients.
-I am a strong advocate for mental health awareness and hope to contribute to the field gaining it’s needed attention among our society.
+As I grew my private practice, I honed my skills in emergency rooms providing psychiatric evaluations alongside working in the hospital psychiatric inpatient unit, private residential treatment, community mental health crisis services, and a small trauma-informed agency.
+As a younger professional, I worked in an autism preschool classroom in one of the most robust school counties in Maryland (Montgomery County), for the orthopedic surgery practice for years in the Washington D.C. area, and with inner-city healthcare staffing in Baltimore, MD.
+I also worked for a small startup in the digital marketing field before the internet became what it is today.
+I enjoy visiting classrooms and speaking with students in training as well as mentoring professionals and working with practitioners as clients.
+I am a strong advocate for mental health awareness, especially in our country today as suicide awareness has gotten more and more prevalent.
+I strive to contribute to the field gaining needed attention amongst our society that still has old school taboos about mental health.
 I maintain strong professional and supervision relationships.
-I've been affiliated with the ADTA American Dance Therapy Association since 2011, served on the board for the Rocky Mountain Chapter of the ADTA for years, and follow the ACA (American Counseling Association) guidelines.
-Working in multiple treatment settings and environments has given me a broad range of experience and knowledge.
+I've been affiliated with the ADTA American Dance Therapy Association since 2011, served on the board for the Rocky Mountain Chapter of the ADTA as president and other roles for years, and follow ACA (American Counseling Association) guidelines.
+I’ve been very involved & engaged in my career in a wide variety of settings and feel my experience and exposure is invaluable.